-All of this will prove a major challenge for utilities to adapt and provide interconnection and new supply, as well as companies with large electricity needs to sustain growth.
+All of this will provide a greater challenge for utilities to adapt and provide interconnection and new supply, as well as companies with large electricity needs to sustain growth.

 “In most industries, demand growth of 2-3% per year would be easily managed and welcomed,” said Chris Seiple, Vice Chairman of power and renewables with Wood Mackenzie.
 “In the power sector, however, new infrastructure planning takes 5 to 10 years, and the industry is only now starting to plan for growth.

-Data centers will be competing with a resurgence in US manufacturing, particularly in the areas of battery, solar wafers and cells and semiconductors, which are projected to add up to15,000 MW of high-load-factor demand over the next few years
+Data centers will be competing with a resurgence in US manufacturing, particularly in the areas of batteries, solar wafers and cells and semiconductors, which are projected to add up to 15,000 MW of high-load-factor demand over the next few years

 Lastly, the wider electrification of the economy will drive demand, with electric vehicle use continuing to grow and electrolyzers connecting to the grid potentially adding another 7,000 MW of demand through 2030.